Financial Aid Code of Conduct

 - a preferred lender arrangement for such loans.

-- CEC and its campuses will not request or accept from any lender any assistance with call center staffing or financial aid office staffing.
+- PEC and its campuses will not request or accept from any lender any assistance with call center staffing or financial aid office staffing.